carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

 ## Summary

+To summarize the methods discussed above, we can categorize them based on their approach, interpretability, and scope.

 | Approach                                                                                         | Post Hoc or Inherently Interpretable? | Local or Global? | White Box or Black Box? |
 |--------------------------------------------------------------------------------------------------|---------------------------------------|------------------|-------------------------|
 | [Diagnostic Testing](#diagnostic-testing)                                                        | Post Hoc                              | Global           | Black Box               |